AnirudhAtole/AnirudhAtole/README.md

 I'm a Back End Developer with experience in building scalable and robust web applications.
 I specialize in designing and implementing APIs, developing server-side logic, and integrating with third-party services.
-My core skills include proficiency in programming languages such as Python, Javasccript, and Node.js, as well as working with databases such as SQL and NoSQL.
+My core skills include proficiency in programming languages such as Python, Javascript, and Node.js, as well as working with databases such as SQL and NoSQL.

 I'm passionate about creating high-performance applications that deliver a great user experience.
 I love working in a team and collaborating with front-end developers to build end-to-end solutions.